dgmp88/georgep.xyz/_posts/2019-01-20-python-plotting.md

 ## Winners

 * Ease of use: matplotlib
-Certainly for basic things mpl had the least lines of code and was most intuitive off the bat.
+For basic things mpl had the least lines of code and was most intuitive off the bat.
 Plotly would follow as it has more tools included.

 * Interactivity: bokeh
 Both are nice, if a little slow sometimes.
+This was worse in jupyter than on this site.
 I slightly prefer the lack of hover info by default in bokeh, and also click to drag just feels more natural as the default setting.
 Not much in it though.
-Apparently it is possible to get interactive plots inside jupyter with matplotlib, but I've always found it a hassle to setup and slightly unreliable.
+Apparently it is possible to get interactive plots inside jupyter with matplotlib, but I've found it a hassle to setup and slightly unreliable.

 * Aesthetics: plotly
 Lovely looking plots as default.
 Personal preference, but a clear winner for me.

 ## Conclusion

-For client-facing tasks, I'll probably use plotly in the future.
-For generating quick plots to examine data for my own sake, I'll likely stick with matplotlib as it's much faster, both in terms of time to render and in terms of using the API.
+For client-facing tasks, I'll use plotly in the future.
+For generating quick plots to examine data for my own sake, I'll stick with matplotlib as it's much faster, both in terms of time to render and in terms of using the API.
 I sometimes use matplotlib with seaborn to make it prettier to show people internally if I'm feeling fancy.

 It's a little rough, but you can see the Jupyter Notebook I based this on [here](https://github.com/dgmp88/dgmp88.github.io/tree/master/notebooks/Plotting.ipynb).